TomatenKuchenDEV/docs/docs/botsetup.md

 ## [Invite TomatenKuchen](https://tomatenkuchen.com/invite) {#invite}

 You can invite the bot using [this invite link](https://tomatenkuchen.com/invite).

-You'll automatically be logged in into the dashboard which allows you to modify server settings.
-These settings include the language and prefixes in addition to slash commands.
+You'll automatically be logged in into the dashboard which allows you to modify [server settings](/general-settings).

 ## Support server {#support-server}